Mohammed019/Budget-Home/README.md

 If you'd like to contribute to BudgetBuddy, feel free to fork this repository, make improvements, and submit a pull request.
 We welcome any enhancements that align with the app's goals and usability.

-## Acknowledgments

-BudgetBuddy was built with passion by [@Mohammed019](https://github.com/Mohammed019).
-Special thanks to the React community for creating and maintaining incredible tools.

 ---

 Start managing your budgets like a pro with Budget Home! 📊🤑